See what questions

 Treatment of an arrhythmia varies depending on the specific type of arrhythmia, the underlying cause, coexisting diseases and other factors.
 For more information on treatment, refer to treatment of arrhythmia....more »

 Diagnosing an arrhythmia and its cause may be delayed or missed because in some cases the symptoms may not be severe or bothersome enough for a person to seek medical care.
 Some people may be unaware that they are experiencing symptoms of an arrhythmia.
-In addition, some symptoms of arrhythmia, such as palpitations and lightheadedness are similar to symptoms of other ...more misdiagnosis »
+In addition, some symptoms of arrhythmia, such as palpitations and lightheadedness are similar to symptoms of ...more misdiagnosis »

 The following medical conditions are some of the possible

 There are likely to be other possible causes, so ask your doctor

 about your symptoms.

 Review the causes of these more specific types of Arrhythmia: